ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 windows-ws ansible_host=55.66.77.88 ansible_user=Administrator ansible_pass=RedHat19! ansible_port=5986 ansible_connection=winrm ansible_winrm_server_cert_validation=ignore private_ip=192.168.5.6
 ```

-On your control host, have a look at the inventory by executing the command `cat ~/lab_inventory/hosts`.
 All the IP addresses are specific to your environment.
 Whenever the exercises ask you to access a certain machine, you can always look up the IP in the inventory on the control host.

 Ansible is already configured to use the inventory specific to your environment.
 As shown in the example above, the inventory carries more than just the host names and IP addresses.
 Especially in the case of the Windows workstation, several more parameters are set.

 > **Note**
 >
-> Not all hosts in your lab can be reached vis SSH.
+> Not all hosts in your lab can be reached via SSH or WinRM.
+Some are accessed via REST API, RDP or web browser.
 During the exercises, each node type will be explained in detail and the means how to access the resources will be shown step by step.

-## Step 1.5 - Target machine

-For the exercises of section 2 we need to have security incidents.
-Those should happen on a **target** machine - that is Snort server.
-It is basically a RHEL installation with Snort installed and running a simplified web server to run attacks against.

 ## Step 1.6 - Working the Labs

-You might have guessed by now this lab is pretty commandline-centric…​ :-)

-  - Don’t type everything manually, use copy & paste from the browser when appropriate.
+You might have guessed by now this lab is pretty commandline-centric…​ So we recommend that you don’t type everything manually, use copy & paste from the browser when appropriate.
 But stop to think and understand.

 ----